Mohamed Omar Arte: Anti-terrorism law

-In May 2015, Vice President of Somalia Arte chaired a Federal Cabinet meeting, his first since being lightly wounded during an Al-Shabaab attack on the Central Hotel in Mogadishu in February of the year.
+In May 2015, Deputy Prime Minister Arte chaired a Federal Cabinet meeting, his first since being lightly wounded during an Al-Shabaab attack on the Central Hotel in Mogadishu in February of the year.
 The Council of Ministers therein passed an anti-terrorism law.
 The bill had earlier been approved by the federal ministers, but was subsequently repealed by lawmakers who called for amendments to the legislation.
 It is part of the government's broader strategy against Al-Shabaab and other anti-peace elements.
 The law aims to strengthen national security by more effectively countering radicalization and rooting out extremism.
 It is now slated to be put before parliament for deliberation.